-Committed to clinical excellence combined with an exceptional level of client and customer service, TRAC Group offers a complete range of health and disability management services under one roof.
+Committed to clinical excellence combined with an exceptional level of client and customer service, TRAC Group continues to offer a complete range of health services under one roof.
 This breadth and depth of expertise enables our professionals to effect positive and enduring change in the lives of our clients.

 TRAC is an abbreviation for Traumatic Rehabilitation @ Community

 Contact us today and experience the TRAC Difference.

 TRAC Group was a pioneer in establishing community based, multidisciplinary programs for individuals with catastrophic injuries such as traumatic brain injury, spinal cord injury and chronic pain.
 Adopting features from hospital rounds, Designated Assessment Centres (DAC’s) and traditional community care models, TRAC Group designed a delivery of care model that also incorporated best practice guidelines, communication protocols and functional outcome measures with the ultimate goal of improving care and reducing costs for clients.

 Since inception, TRAC Group is proud to have a highly skilled and experienced team throughout Ontario with an expanse of expertise to meet the needs of diverse client populations.
 Dedicated to the development and delivery of integrated programs and services, the TRAC Group Clinicians strive to meet the unique needs of each and every client entrusted to our care.

 Christine A. McCool M.H.Sc., Reg.
 CASLPO